Last updated on November 14th, 2019

 The 4 waterfalls walk (or Four Falls Trail how it is officially called) is famous in the Brecon Beacons and it’s totally worth including it in your Wales road trip itinerary.
 There is a place in the Brecon Beacons that is called Waterfall Country and as you can guess, it’s famous for its dramatic waterfalls and oh my, there are many of them.
 The most popular trail, the Four Falls trail visits 4 stunning waterfalls.
 Its distance is around 5 miles (bring comfortable shoes) and the starting point is Cwm Porth car park

 There are, however, other trails such as the Elidir trail (it’s way shorter), the Gunpowder Trail (even a shorter one) and Sychryd trail (only 0.5 miles from Dinas Rock car park).

-One of the most stunning waterfalls, Sgwd-yr-Eira is 2 miles away from the Dinas Rock car park, so if you don’t feel like taking the 4 waterfalls walk, just head to the Sgwd-yr-Eira waterfall during your road trip in South Wales.
+One of the most stunning waterfalls, Sgwd-yr-Eira is 2 miles away from the Dinas Rock car park, so if you don’t feel like taking the Four waterfalls walk, just head to the Sgwd-yr-Eira waterfall whilst during your road trip in South Wales.

 You can read more about the trails, see the maps and routes on the official website of Brecon Beacons.